-Tennesseans for Student Success publishes this scorecard to ensure parents, teachers, and advocates for high-quality public education have, at their fingertips, a detailed analysis of each legislative session, its impact on public education, and an easy-to-understand report on how each member of the Tennessee General Assembly voted on the policies that drive student achievement in the state.
+Tennesseans for Student Success publishes the SuccessCard to ensure parents, teachers, and advocates for high-quality public education have, at their fingertips, a detailed analysis of each legislative session, its impact on education outcomes, and an easy-to-understand report on how each member of the Tennessee General Assembly voted on the policies that drive student achievement.

 LEGISLATIVE ACTIONS CONSIDERED

 Tennesseans for Student Success will track and review committee and floor votes on bills related to our policy priorities.
 We also consider a legislator’s sponsorship of bills that are in support of or opposition to our priorities when calculating the overall score.

 Members will receive a score based on their voting records.
 Depending on committee assignments, some members will have more opportunities to vote on relevant bills than others.
 Voting in support of a TSS position will earn a member one (1) point per vote.
 Serving as the prime sponsor of a bill supported by TSS will earn members 0.5 additional points while sponsoring a bill opposed by TSS will result in a member being penalized by 0.75 points per bill.
 Amending a bill opposed by TSS to a neutral position will reduce the demerit to 0.5.

 Sample Score Calculations—Rep. John Doe

 7 (points for voting in support of TSS positions) – 0.75 (sponsoring TSS opposed bill)